 WhiteHat Dynamic APIs are web-based and use a representational state transfer (RESTful) architecture.
 This means that the client sends a request when it is ready to move to a new state, and while requests are outstanding the client is “in transition”.
 The representation of each application state includes links that can be used the next time the client initiates a state transition.
 The APIs' RESTful architecture allows for independent deployment of components, uses interface generality, is scalable, and can use intermediary components to enforce security and reduce latency.

 Be aware of the following general constraints of REST architectures:

 - Because clients can cache responses, responses must (implicitly or explicitly) define themselves as cacheable or not; otherwise, clients may re-use stale or inappropriate data in response to further requests.

 - A uniform interface separates clients from servers; this means, for instance, that clients are not concerned with data storage (which is internal to the server), improving portability, and servers are not concerned with the user state, improving scalability.

-Operational methods available within the WhiteHat API Resources include:
+Operational methods available within WhiteHat Dynamic API resources include:

 - The request line shows the method name and the resource path for the component you’re referencing, e.g.